serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 We dive into current challenges in the space while discussing his #AWSWishlist for 2017 and touch on why servers still have their place in the stack.

-He also goes into detail on Trek10's auto scaling dynamoDB project
+He also goes into detail on Trek10's auto scaling dynamoDB project and how it moves dynamoDB towards the set it and forget it end of the serverless spectrum.

-Enjoy the video or checkout the audio
+Enjoy the video or checkout the audio.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oKd47AQW99I" frameborder="0" allowfullscreen></iframe>